ChanAndKlee/iceberg-medallion-data-platform/README.md

 5. **Trino** queries Iceberg tables for BI and analytics.
 6. **BI tools** connect to Trino for reporting.
 In this project, user will use Dbeaver to query and analyze queries.

-# 5. ETL & Query data Demonstration
+# 4. ETL & Query data Demonstration

-## 5.1 Perform ETL using Spark
+## 4.1 Perform ETL using Spark
 You can perform the ETL using Spark on each layer.
 - Bronze: Pull from sources direcrly without transformation.
-- Silver: Transform date to YYYY-MM-DD format, cast type, rename column.
+- Silver: Transform date to YYYY-MM-DD format, cast type, and rename column.
 - Gold: Aggregate data based on business logic to be used in analytic and dashboard.

-Example: Find the highest total_profit summation.
+**Example:** Find the highest summation of total_profit across the sales date.

 1. Creating Gold Aggregation Table (Refer to this file: ```iceberg-platform/spark/etl_gold.py```)